 For many athletic events students must be dismissed from school before normal dismissal times.
 Early dismissal from classes for athletic reasons does not release student athletes from class-work responsibilities.
 Each athlete must make arrangements for getting assignments, taking missed quizzes or tests, or handing in homework.
 Athletes will have 15 minutes from dismissal time until bus departure time.

 Students who are absent from school on the day of an activity may not participate in school activities, contests, or practices on that day unless the reason for this absence is a funeral, court, or similar phenomena.
 A note from the student’s parent/guardian must be presented to the Athletic Director explaining the reasons for the absence.
 The Athletic Director will then make a decision about participation.
 Illness is not an accepted excuse for participation.
-A student who has recovered from being sick during the day should sign in with the attendance clerk by 10:45 a.m. in order to be eligible for participation that day.
+A student who has recovered from being sick during the day should sign in with the attendance clerk by 10:35 a.m. in order to be eligible for participation that day.
+Any student sent home at any time during the school day due to illness is not eligible for participation in athletics that day.

 Section E: Associated Items of Information